htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 :index:`Matched<single: Matched; machine state>` :index:`matched state`

 The Matched state is not very interesting to HTCondor.
-Noteworthy in this state is that the machine lies about its ``START`` expression while in this state and says that ``Requirements`` are ``False`` to prevent being matched again before it has been claimed.
+Noteworthy in this state is that the machine lies about its :macro:`START` expression while in this state and says that ``Requirements`` are ``False`` to prevent being matched again before it has been claimed.
 Also interesting is that the startd starts a timer to make sure it does not stay in the Matched